rthallisey/maxim/doc/tripleo-upgrade.rst

 ::

+   # Be careful not to leave and empty list or Ansible will complain
    # Add/remove and services managed by Pacemaker
    pacemaker_managed_services:
      - cinder-volumes

-.. note:: Ansible will detect what services are being managed by Pacemaker in the overcloud by query Heat and it will check against the list specified in ``pacemaker_managed_services`` to be sure it's correct.
+.. note:: (Soon to come) Ansible will detect what services are being managed by Pacemaker in the overcloud by query Heat and it will check against the list specified in ``pacemaker_managed_services`` to be sure it's correct.